mcorino/wxRuby3/lib/wx/doc/extra/14_config.md

   that platform) for amounts of data more than a couple of kilobytes.
 * Not performance critical, neither from speed nor from a memory consumption point of view.

-As you will see wxRuby3 extends the support in this area and provides means forego a lot of these restrictions.
+As you will see wxRuby3 extends the support in this area and provides means to forego a lot of these restrictions.

-The config classes also are intended to abstract away a lot platform differences.
+The config classes also are intended to abstract away a lot of platform differences.
 In this area wxRuby3 extends the support also.

 ## Default configuration support